-Management's Discussion and Analysis (MD&A) provides an overview of the North Carolina Global TransPark Authority's (Authority or Global TransPark) activities during the fiscal year ended June 30, 2018.
+Management's Discussion and Analysis (MD&A) provides an overview of the North Carolina Global TransPark Authority's (Authority) activities during the fiscal year ended June 30, 2019.
 In addition to Management's Discussion and Analysis, management has prepared the accompanying Statement of Net Position, Statement of Revenues, Expenses, and Changes in Net Position, Statement of Cash Flows, and Notes to the Financial Statements.